moaaz-ashour/arabic-movies-app/README.md

    Estimated time to finish this project depends mainly on obtaining the copyrights permissions of the movies.
    I am going to implement any features I think it is going to be necessary for the meantime.
-If you have any suggestions or advices, I would appreciate contacting me at:  **ashour.m@live.de**
+If you have any suggestions or advices, I would appreciate contacting me to:  **ashour.m@live.de**